appcorn/SITHSManager/README.md

 ## Requirements

-The `SITHSManager` class uses the [Precise Biometrics](https://precisebiometrics.com) iOS Smart Card reader SDK.
-The SDK files are not included in this library, and needs to be copied in separately.
-There is a directory, `Precise` that has been prepared for this.
-Place the Precise SDK files in the `Precise` directory.
-You will need the following files:

-* `Precise/lib/libiOSLibrary.a`
-* `Precise/include/*.h`

-After copying in the files, do a `pod update`.

-Please also note the special instructions to enable the different "Supported external accessory protocols" in the Precise SDK documentation.
+Note the special instructions to enable the multiple "Supported external accessory protocols" in the Precise SDK documentation.

 ## Installation